timeytot/qlib-crypto-alpha/qlib/contrib/report/analysis_model/analysis_model_performance.md

 ### One‑Sentence Summary

 The code creates a 1×2 subplot where the left side uses `DistplotGraph` (overriding the default `HistogramGraph`) to show IC distribution with a density curve, and the right side directly reuses a pre‑generated Q‑Q figure — this is why you see a distribution plot with a curve on the left instead of a plain histogram.

-### One‑Sentence Summary

-The code creates a 1×2 subplot where the left side uses `DistplotGraph` (overriding the default `HistogramGraph`) to show IC distribution with a density curve, and the right side directly reuses a pre‑generated Q‑Q figure — this is why you see a distribution plot with a curve on the left instead of a plain histogram.